-5432 for Postgres) but auto-increments if that port is already taken on the client.
-In order to connect to a different datasource of the same type, the user has to disconnect from the first datasource and connect to the second.
-If she has to connect to multiple datasource of the same type simultaneously, however, there are two options: ad hoc ports and port overrides.
-This document describes these two methods.
+5432 for Postgres) but it auto-increments if the port is already taken on the client.
+In order to connect to a different Datasource of the same type, the user has to disconnect from the first Datasource and connect to the second.
+If they have to connect to multiple Datasources of the same type simultaneously, however, there are two possible methods that users can try: Port Overrides and [/user-guide/connect-to-resources/ad-hoc-ports](Ad Hoc Ports).
+This document describes the Port Overrides method.

-SSH servers are automatically assigned their own persistent ports and do not use ad hoc ports or port overrides.
+SSH servers are automatically assigned their own persistent ports and do not use Ad Hoc ports or Port Overrides.